stackless-dev/stackless/Doc/c-api/stackless.rst

   Initialize the fields :c:member:`PyStacklessFunctionDeclarationObject.name` and :c:member:`PyStacklessFunctionDeclarationObject.module_name` of *sfd*.

-Within the body of a soft-switchable extension function (or any other C-function, that obyes the stackless-protocol) you need the following macros.
+Within the body of a soft-switchable extension function (or any other C-function, that obeys the stackless-protocol) you need the following macros.

 Macros for the "Stackless-protocol"